Environmental conservation, and co-existence and co-prosperity with local communities

 “Clean and bright underground mine”

-The Hishikari Mine, located in northern Kagoshima Prefecture, boasts a high grade of over 20 grams of gold per tonne of ore (the average grade of major gold mines in the world is about 5 grams) and has been
+The Hishikari Mine, located in northern Kagoshima Prefecture, boasts a high grade of around 20 grams of gold per tonne of ore (the average grade of major gold mines in the world is 3-5 grams) and has been

 producing gold steadily since 1985.

 While there were many metal mines in Japan in the past, today the Hishikari Mine is the only metal mine in Japan that operates on a commercial scale.